ohananoshi/HackerRank_Challenges/Readme.md

+# Hacker Rank Challenges
-My solutions for Hacker Rank Challenges.
+### My solutions for some Hacker Rank challenges.